testillano/h2agent/README.md

 ### GET /admin/v1/global-variable?name=`<variable name>`

-Global variables are created dynamically during provision processing and can be used in that provision or in any other one.
 This operation retrieves the whole list of global variables created, or using the query parameter `name`, the specific variable selected:

 #### Response status code